Top 5 Ways to Pay for College

 4. Federal Student Loans

 The bad news: federal student loans have to be repaid.
 But you don't have to begin immediately after you graduate college and most student loans are low- or no-interest.
-The Perkins Loan or Stafford Loan, offered by the federal government, are the best student loans for undergraduates, followed by the unsubsidized Stafford loan.
+The Perkins Loan and the subsidized Direct Loan, offered by the federal government, are the best student loans for undergraduates, followed by the unsubsidized Federal Direct Loan.